YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 The resolving of resource version happens in the |RS| ``preload`` method as well.
 The act of resolving the resource versions is really just resolving the affinities and selectors.
-See `Resource Versions <metatdata-versions>`_ for a brief explanation about how affinities and selectors determine different versions of a resource.
+See :ref:`Resource Versions <metatdata-versions>` for a brief explanation about how affinities and selectors determine different versions of a resource.

 .. _resolution-selectors: